bharat72007/gorest/README.md

 ### Query

-User can attach Query Paramters to Request URL.
+User can attach Query Parameters to Request URL.
-Query Paramters can be attached in one invokation, user just needs to provide all Query parameters in {string: string} Map
+Query Parameters can be attached in one invocation, user just needs to provide all Query parameters in {string: string} Map

 ```go